Naked DSL - How it Works

 wire to your house is activated for broadband use at the central telephone

-an ADSL modem in to your wall to get your broadband, but you can still make
+an ADSL modem in to your wall to connect to the network, plus you can still make

 regular phone calls through your landline phone.